-In 1999, the ISU has implemented the ISU Blood Screening Program and later on the ISU Skater Biological Passport Program for its athletes (juniors as well as seniors), which detail their blood parameters over time.
-This long term monitoring of the skaters' values allows the ISU Medical Commission to detect any anomalies or specific changes over time from which subsequent intelligent targeting testing is conducted.
-The ISU anti-doping program fully follows the World Anti-Doping Agency (WADA) Code.
+A key element of the ISU Anti-Doping program is the Athlete Biological Passport (ABP), which monitor longitudinal haematological and steroidal profile.
+This long-term monitoring of the skaters' values allows the ISU Medical Commission to detect any anomalies or specific changes over time from which subsequent intelligent targeting testing is conducted.